Ninjaah/BDORecipes/README.md

 # BDORecipes
 Small API project for school.
-Cooking and Alchemy recipes for Black Desert Online.
+Cooking recipes for Black Desert Online.
+Future features would be calculators for the amount of ingredients needed, profit etc. Could also add Alchemy recipes, which would work exactly like cooking recipes with different data.
+Could also add info where to find the ingredients, and market prices for ingredients and prepared dishes.

 ![FrontPage](https://raw.githubusercontent.com/Ninjaah/BDORecipes/master/public/images/CaptureProjekti.PNG)